SaaS Content Marketing: 2026 Guide to Strategy, SEO & ROI

 Measuring the return on investment (ROI) of your content tells you if your efforts are driving real business value.
 A basic formula is: (Revenue from Content – Cost of Content) / Cost of Content.

-Despite its importance, nearly 47% of marketers admit they don’t track the ROI of their content.
+Despite its importance, nearly 47% of marketers admit they do not track the ROI of their content.
 Key metrics to watch include organic traffic, leads generated, conversion rates, and customer acquisition cost (CAC) from content driven channels.
-Tracking these metrics proves the value of your work and guides future content investments.

 Frequently Asked Questions about SaaS Content Marketing